 Students who arrive late to school must report to the office before going to class.
-A parent must accompany the student to class and sign them in on the correct sign in sheet for that class period.
+A parent must accompany the student to class and sign them in on the correct sign-in sheet for that class period.

-Similar to excessive absenteeism, excessive tardiness can be cause for removal of your child from our preschool program.
+Similar to excessive absenteeism, excessive tardiness can be a cause for the removal of your child from our preschool program.
 Please read and adhere to the following guidelines:

-No more than 15 tardies per semester.
+No more than 15 tardies per trimester.